joannashao/2048/README.md

 - As a user, I want to be able to start a new game

 - As a user, I want to be able to restart the game

+- As a user, when I select quit option from the application menu, I want the game record list to be saved to file

+- As a user, I want to be able to optionally load the game record list from file when the program starts